vikashkumar2020/Image-annotator/README.md

 ## CAVEATS
 * Loading many and or big images might take a while.
 This is because tool needs to figure out image dimensions.
 * Cropping many items might crash your browser.
 This and above will be fixed at some point.
+* Working may not properly in mobile view